microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 Results are written into log file [UserLicenseDetails.log](#user-license-log) in the subfolder "Collect" of the Logs folder.

-> **Note:**
+> **Note**
 >
-> The Microsoft [Graph PowerShell cmdlets](https://www.powershellgallery.com/packages/Microsoft.Graph) are required to proceed this option.
+> * The Microsoft [Graph PowerShell cmdlets](https://www.powershellgallery.com/packages/Microsoft.Graph) are required to proceed this option.
 If you do not have this module installed, 'Unified Labeling Support Tool' will try to install it from PowerShell Gallery.
->
-> You must log in with the corresponding [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365) user account for which you want to check the license details.
+> * You must log in with the corresponding [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365) user account for which you want to check the license details.

 ### [Z] COMPRESS LOGS / -CompressLogs <a name="compress-logs"></a>